-Approximately 86 percent of the material in the Newaukum Prairie storage unit is municipal biosolids, approximately six percent is SWTS from Darigold, and approximately 0.3 percent is WTSS from the Port of Longview, which do not carry any RCRA waste codes or exhibit any hazardous characteristics; and the remaining approximately seven percent is Emerald IWBS.
+Approximately 95 percent of the material in the Big Hanaford storage unit is municipal biosolids, which do not carry any RCRA waste codes or exhibit any hazardous characteristics; and the remaining approximately five percent is Emerald IWBS.
 None of the individual components of the mixed material exhibit the characteristic of ignitability as defined in 40 CFR 261.21(a)(i) and WAC 173-303-090(5)(a), nor contain constituents per 40 CFR 260.22(c), (d).
-Since none of the components of the mixed material is ignitable; the mixture of these materials is not likely to be ignitable, and is not likely to contain constituents for which the material was listed above either the PDLs or LDR treatment standards.
+Since none of the components of the mixed material is ignitable, the mixture of these materials is not likely to be ignitable, and is not likely to contain constituents for which the material was listed above either the PDLs or LDR treatment standards.

-Demonstration samples must consist of enough representative samples, but in no case less than four samples, taken over a period of time sufficient to represent the variability or the uniformity of the waste (40 CFR 260.22(h); WAC 173-303-072(3))
+Demonstration samples must consist of enough representative samples, but in no case less than four samples, taken over a period of time sufficient to represent the variability or the uniformity of the waste.
+40 CFR 260.22(h); WAC 173-303-072(3)).